Rashid-Ahmed/Image-Segmentation/README.md

 # Image-Segmentation
-Doing image segmentation on a basic conv net and a r2unet
+Performing Image segmentation using both a basic conv net and a r2unet